abovab/HealthcareAccess_v_Race/README.md

 data_prep.py — program used to clean and prep data (original data not included)

-Motivation:

-Project to show racial disparities in healthcare.
-Dashboard allows for user to explore relationships between healthcare access, income, life expectancy, and race on the state and county level.
-Unfortunately, I couldn’t directly save dashboard as html, so it will have to be run from command line.

 Requirements to Run Dashboard:

 dash
 geopandas
 json
-bumpy
+numpy
 pandas
 pickle
 plotly
-urllib.request

 To run from command prompt:

-1. python3 Dashboard.py
+>python3 Dashboard.py
-2. copy displayed url into browser to open dashboard
+Copy displayed url into browser to open dashboard.